-- Interest on late payments - Non-compliance administrative penalties, consisting of fixed amount penalties and percentagebased penalties - Understatement penalties in the case of prejudice to SARS as a result of the failure to submit a tax return, an omission from a return, an incorrect statement in a return, or if no return is required, the failure to pay the correct amount of tax, or an "impermissible avoidance arrangement".
+- Interest on late payments. - Non-compliance administrative penalties, consisting of fixed amount penalties and percentage-based penalties. - Understatement penalties in the case of prejudice to SARS as a result of the failure to submit a tax returns, an omission from a return, an incorrect statement in a return, or if no return is required, the failure to pay the correct amount of tax, or an" impermissible avoidance arrangement".